Product Roundup

 Buying Guide: How to Choose the Right Electric Grill for Steak

 If you have any outdoor space at all — a yard, a patio, even a decent-sized balcony — go outdoor.
-You’ll get access to higher heat ceilings and better searing potential across the board.
-Indoor grills are the right call when outdoor space simply isn’t available, or when weather, building rules, or personal preference keep your cooking inside.
+You’ll get access to higher heat ceilings and better searing potential.
+Indoor is the right call only when outdoor space simply isn’t available.
+See balcony-friendly options.

-Aim for a grill that can hit at least 450°F on the actual cooking surface, and treat 500°F+ as the real target if steak is a priority for you.
-Below 450°F, you’re fighting an uphill battle against steaming instead of searing, no matter how good your technique is.
+Aim for a grill that can hit at least 450°F on the actual cooking surface, and treat 500°F+ as the real target if steak is a priority.
+Below 450°F, you’re fighting an uphill battle against steaming instead of searing.

 Grill Plates vs. Griddles

-Choose a grill if you want classic sear marks, better grease drainage, and a slightly more traditional steakhouse look.
-Choose a griddle if you want maximum, even crust coverage, plan to cook multiple steaks or mixed meals at once, or want a tool that does more than just steak night.
+Choose a grill if you want classic sear marks and better grease drainage.
+Choose a griddle if you want maximum, even crust coverage, plan to cook multiple steaks, or want a tool that does more than just steak night.
+See flat top grill options.

 Cooking Surface Size